-The gospel is the good news that through the life, death, and resurrection of Jesus Christ, God saves sinners.
+The gospel is good news that through the life, death, and resurrection of Jesus Christ our Savior, God saves sinners.
 It is the heart of the Christian faith, the central message of the Bible, and the only hope for humanity.
 At Capitol City Christian Church (CCCC), we believe Jesus is central.
 Everything in our church revolves around Him; He is the main focus.

 The following statement of belief does not exhaust the extent of our beliefs.
 The Bible itself, as the inspired Word of God, speaks with final authority concerning truth, morality, and the proper conduct of mankind, and is the sole and final source of all that we believe.
 For purposes of CCCC’s faith, doctrine, practice, and policy, our elders are CCCC’s final interpretive authority on the Bible’s meaning and application.